lunakittyyy/GripMonke/README.md

 | 2.x.x   | :white_check_mark: | Utilla, Computer Interface |
 | 1.x.x   | :x:                | Computer Interface         |

-Usage: Simply install the mod and Computer Interface and open the menu while in a modded lobby.
-The menu will not work if you aren't in a modded lobby first.
+Usage: Simply install the mod, Computer Interface, and Utilla then go into a modded lobby.
+The mod will not work if you aren't in a modded lobby first.
 Enable and disable the mod from the Mod Status menu.

 License rundown